 In 2020, the Port adopted GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statement No. 14 and No. 84, and a supersession of GASB Statement No. 32.
-The Port concluded that the three 401(a) defined contribution plans no longer meet the criteria to be reported as fiduciary activities to be presented as fiduciary funds except for the Warehousemen's Pension Trust Fund.
+The Port concluded that the three 401(a) defined contribution plans no longer meet the criteria to be reported as fiduciary activities to be presented as fiduciary funds.
 As a result, the Port restated the Statement of Fiduciary Net Position and the Statement of Changes in Fiduciary Net Position as of and for the years ended December 31, 2019 and 2018, respectively.
 Additional information can be found in Note 1 in the accompanying Notes to Financial Statements.